 Puss in Boots’ Giant Journey is the park’s third and last inverted coaster.
 The ride was added in 2015 and unfortunately, it doesn’t meet Universal’s high quality standards.
 Theming looks quite artificial and they didn’t manage to hide the ride’s ugly hardware.

-Another unmemorable ride is Enchanted Airways, a Vekoma family rollercoaster.
-However, decoration makes up for the rather standard ride experience.
-Enchanted Airways is themed to a medieval airline and it features some very funny details.
+Thanks to Puss in Boots, we have arrived at Far Far Away.
+This area was inspired by DreamWorks’ blockbuster Shrek and it looks fantastic.
+Far Far Away is full of hilarious details and the attractions have quite some humour as well.
+One of these rides is Enchanted Airways, a Vekoma Junior Coaster that’s themed as a medieval airline.
 Airplanes have been exchanged for dragons (the D380 is obviously the largest model), while Pinocchio and the wolf fulfill their roles as ground staff.
-I never thought I’d say this, but this Vekoma junior coaster is actually a must-do because of its original theme.
+I never thought I’d say this, but this standard Junior Coaster is actually a must do because of its original decoration.

-The area is also home to a large dark ride called Madagascar – A Crate Adventure.
+The last dark ride is Madagascar – A Crate Adventure.
 This attraction features rather simple audio-animatronics and some scenes are mostly static, but the atmosphere and the music are very nice.
-Don’t expect any Indiana Jones Adventure or Mystic Manor goodness, but it’s a perfectly fine dark ride for the entire family.
+Don’t expect any Indiana Jones Adventure or Mystic Manor goodness, but it’s a decent dark ride for the entire family.